WillfulWreckords/CDBSDC/README.md

 any of their current or future development plans.
 So until then, we will continue to use and update this software as necessary.

+To Run the GUI Application:
+>> java -jar bin/SalesDataCrawlerUI.jar

  CD Baby Sales Data Crawler Software:
  	Written by: Jonathan J. Lareau - Willful Wreckords, LLC www.willfulwreckords.com